 Besides the general requirements outlined by IMO, there are normally requirements to the vessel related to the specific operation of the vessel.
 In order to evaluate the manoeuvring characteristics, model tests can be performed at the early design stage.

-Manoeuvring test in the tankThe manoeuvring tests are carried out as captive tests in our Large Amplitude Planar Motion Mechanism (LAPMM).
+Manoeuvring test in the tankNormally the manoeuvring tests are carried out as captive tests in our state of the art Large Amplitude Planar Motion Mechanism (LAPMM).
 These tests enable a fast and accurate determination of the manoeuvring characteristics of the vessel utilising the still water model.

 Moreover, such tests provide the necessary input for the numerical model description used in the simulator.
 Alternatively, the manoeuvring tests can be carried out as free sailing tests where the vessel is controlled by an autopilot or with a man in the loop.
 These tests are either carried out in our own facility (small manoeuvres) or at the facilities of our colleagues around the world.

-In the initial designIn order to help our clients evaluate the manoeuvring characteristics of ships in the early design phase, we have developed a prediction tool named SimFlex ShipYard.
+In the initial designIn order to help our clients evaluate the manoeuvring characteristics of ships in the early design phase, FORCE Technology has developed a prediction tool named SimFlex ShipYard.

 The prediction tool is fast to run, and it can basically be run in two modes: